Edith Emily Dornwell: University education

-Dornwell was accepted into a Bachelor of Science degree at The University of Adelaide in 1883, just two years after the university amended its charter to enrol women.
+Dornwell was accepted into a Bachelor of Science degree at the University of Adelaide in 1883, just two years after the university amended its charter to enrol women.
 She was one of the first women to enrol at the university and their first student, male or female, to enrol in a science program.

 Dornwell excelled in her studies.
-In April 1883 she received the Sir Thomas Elder Prize in Physiology, for which she received a microscope.
+In April 1883, she received the Sir Thomas Elder Prize in Physiology, for which she received a microscope.

-In 1889 a representative of the University of Adelaide stated that "The most brilliant student in the science course, up to the present, has been a woman— Miss E Dornwell, who passed the first, second, and third year of that course first class in elementary physiology.
+In 1889, a representative of the University of Adelaide stated that "The most brilliant student in the science course, up to the present, has been a woman— Miss E Dornwell, who passed the first, second, and third year of that course first class in elementary physiology.
 As will be seen by reference to the winners of Sir T. Elder's prizes the women have been distinctly superior to the men."

 Encouraged by her physiology teacher, Professor Edward Stirling, Dornwell stated "Dr Stirling said that if I were successful, and he was convinced that I would be, I would gain the distinction of being the first woman graduate of the university, and the first woman to graduate in science in Australia."

 Dornwell graduated in 1885 with first class honours in physics and physiology.
 At her graduation the university's chancellor, Chief Justice Sir Samuel Way said "In your distinguished undergraduate career, and in the manner in which you have taken that degree, you have not merely done honour to the University, but you have vindicated the right of your sex to compete, and to compete on equal terms, with other undergraduates for the honours and distinctions of the University."

 Teaching career

 Following her graduation Dornwell taught mathematics, physics, Latin and physiology at her former school, the Advanced School for Girls.
 In 1887 she moved to Hawthorn, Victoria and became the resident teacher at the Methodist Ladies College and in 1890 she accepted the post as headmistress at the private Riviere Ladies' College in Woollahra, New South Wales.
-Whilst at Riviere Dornwell, she applied for the position of principal at the newly established Women's College at Sydney University, a post she did not win.
+Whilst at Riviere, she applied for the position of principal at the newly established Women's College at Sydney University, a post she did not win.

 Marriage, family, and later life

 Dornwell married Lionel Charles Raymond at St Andrew's Church, Walkerville on 13 February 1895.
-Following their marriage Dornwell moved to Fiji where Raymond had accepted a post with the Commonwealth Sugar Refineries.
+Following their marriage, Dornwell moved to Fiji where Raymond had accepted a post with the CSR Limited.
 The couple went on to raise two sons, Oliver and Roland, who were sent back to Sydney to continue their secondary education in Australia.

 Upon her husband's retirement Dornwell returned to Sydney where she was active in the Lyceum Club and the National Council of Women.

 Dornwell died in Sydney 18 November 1945, aged 80.